ansys/scade-ps/doc/source/user-guide/project-properties/template.rst

 This sub-command lists all the tool properties used in a project to a file (JSON).

-This file can be used as a template for creating a schema of properties to consider, when propagating the settings from a reference project to other projects.
+This file can be used as a template for creating a schema of properties to consider, when :doc:`propagating </user-guide/project-properties/copy>` the settings from a reference project to other projects.

 For a SCADE Suite project with default settings, the output template file looks as follows: